Ponesicek/bulk-synthetic-data-editor/README.md

-# Synthetic Data Bulk Editor
+# Bulk Synthetic Data Editor

-This is a tool that i have built to help me with my work.
+This is a tool that i have built to help me with fine-tuning LLMs.
 It is a tool that allows me to import JSONL data from a file, generate synthetic data using AI, check for similarity between pairs of messages, and export data to a file.

-## Features

-- Import JSONL data from a file or generate synthetic data using AI
-- Check for similarity between pairs of messages
-- Export data to a file
-- Filter data by user or assistant

 ## Usage
 1. clone the repository